MariaOsmala/preprint/TrainingPrediction.md

 # PRobabilistic Enhancer PRedictioN Tool PREPRINT: Training and genome-wide prediction

-This is the data processing and analysis steps to train the PREPRINT classifier and predict the enhancers genome-wide.
+The data processing and analysis steps to train the PREPRINT classifier and predict the enhancers genome-wide.

 ## Define training data